rajin-khan/HOMELAB/README.md

 4. Transmission downloads to `/Downloads/Incomplete`, then moves to `Completed`
 5. Sonarr/Radarr detect the finished download, rename + organize it into the correct folder
 6. **Jellyfin** scans the folders and displays new content
+7. **Homepage** dashboard shows real-time status and control for all services (remember to start the shell script for homepage as it builds from source)

 ---